spack/spack/lib/spack/docs/build_settings.rst

 Once all dependencies are satisfied or if there are no dependencies, then the prefix determined by Spack may not be correct in the presence of nonstandard paths.
+This is rarely the case because Spack contains package-specific code to deal with these quirks.
+Before manually setting the prefix in the ``packages.yaml`` file in addition to a list of modules, it is strongly suggested to check the package name and the module list again.
 Consider the OpenMPI module on CentOS 7:

 .. code-block:: console